coatyio/coaty-js/docs/man/developer-guide.md

-Whenever a Coaty container is resolved by creating its communication manager and controller components, the identities of these components are advertised as `Component` objects automatically.
-You can prevent publishing Advertise events for identity components by setting the controller and/or communication configuration option `shouldAdvertiseIdentity` to `false`.
-Additionally, a communication manager's or controller's identity is also discoverable (by publishing a Discover event with core type "Component" or with the object ID of a component) if and only if the identity has also been advertised.
+Whenever a Coaty container is resolved by creating its communication manager and controller components, the identities of these components are advertised as `Identity` objects automatically.
+You can prevent publishing Advertise events for identities by setting the controller and/or communication configuration option `shouldAdvertiseIdentity` to `false`.
+Additionally, a communication manager's or controller's identity is also discoverable (by publishing a Discover event with core type "Identity" or with the object ID of an Identity object) if and only if the identity has also been advertised.

-Each identity component is initialized with default property values.
+Each Identity object is initialized with default property values.
 For example, the `name` of a controller identity refers to the controller's type; the `name` of a communication manager identity is always "CommunicationManager".
-You can customize and configure specific properties of identity component objects as follows:
+You can customize and configure specific properties of identity objects as follows:

 * For controllers, either specify identity properties in the controller's configuration options (`ControllerOptions.identity`), or overwrite the `initializeIdentity` method in your controller class definition.
 If you specify identity properties in both ways, the ones specified in the configuration options take precedence.
 * For communication managers, specify identity properties in the communication configuration options (`CommunicationOptions.identity`).

-Note that the `parentObjectId` property of a controller's identity component is set to the `objectId` of the communication manager's identity component for reasons described next.
+Note that the `parentObjectId` property of a controller's identity is set to the `objectId` of the communication manager's identity for reasons described next.

 Advertisement of identities is especially useful in combination with abnormal termination of an agent and the MQTT last will concept.
-On connection to the broker, the communication manager of a Coaty container sends a last will message consisting of a Deadvertise event with the object ID of its identity component and its associated device (if defined).
+On connection to the broker, the communication manager of a Coaty container sends a last will message consisting of a Deadvertise event with the object ID of its identity and its associated device (if defined).
 Whenever the agent disconnects normally or abnormally, the broker publishes its last will message to all subscribers which observe Deadvertise events.

-Note that to get the identities of components advertised *before* your Coaty agent has started can be accomplished by publishing a Discover event with core type "Component" initially (see example in this [section](#discover---resolve-event-pattern---an-example)).
+Note that to get the identities of components advertised *before* your Coaty agent has started can be accomplished by publishing a Discover event with core type `Identity` initially (see example in this [section](#discover---resolve-event-pattern---an-example)).

 Using this pattern, agents can detect the online/offline state of other Coaty